matthew-yu/Big-Data-Analysis/README.md

 >Data Science for Business by Foster Provost and Tom Fawcett
 >
 \
 All of the files comes with questions and answers, but unfortunately some of the questions needed context from the course materials, which I don't think is appropriate to put out here publically.
-Same goes for some more sophisticated projects within the course, for it uses some datasets that I think best kept confidential.
+Same goes for some more sophisticated projects within the course, for it uses some datasets that I think is best kept confidential.